 Five Ways to Invest Like a Millionaire

-Did you know that millionaires put 44% of their investable assets in stocks?
+Did you know that millionaires invest 44% of their assets in stocks?
 And that 2/3 of millionaires lean on experts by consulting with advisors?
 Let's take a look at the most common path to Millionaire Road.

 1. Millionaires Do Simple Stock Investing

-The stock market is one of the most common methods for people to become millionaires.
+The stock market is one of the most common methods for becoming millionaires.
 One investing strategy is simple to describe.
 Invest a regular percentage of every paycheck into a low-cost index fund.
 Rinse and repeat for ~35 years.
 Boom—that's how to become a millionaire.
 But let’s take some time to break down those terms and that math.

 First, what’s a low-cost index fund?
 Many people mistakenly believe that successful stock investing involves picking individual winners and losers.
 But that’s not true, and an index fund helps explain why.
 An index fund owns every stock in a given stock index.
 It doesn’t pick winners and losers but buys entire swaths of the market instead.